-SECTION 8 - LEAVE
+SECTION 8 - LEAVES

-FAMILY MEDICAL LEAVE ACT/CALIFORNIA FAMILY RIGHTS ACT1
+FAMILY MEDICAL LEAVE ACT (FMLA)/CALIFORNIA FAMILY RIGHTS ACT (CFRA)

 Eligible employees may request a family and medical leave of absence under the circumstances described below.
-Eligible employees are those who have been employed by the School for at least 12 months (not necessarily consecutive), have worked at least 1250 hours during the 12 months immediately prior to the family and medical leave of absence, and are employed at a worksite where there are 50 or more employees of the School within 75 miles.
+Eligible employees are those who have been employed by the school for at least 12 months (not necessarily consecutive), have worked at least 1250 hours during the 12 months immediately prior to the family and medical leave of absence.
+For purposes of FMLA leave, an eligible employee must also be employed at a worksite where there are 50 or more employees of the school within 75 miles.
+Please check with Human Resources Department to determine whether you are eligible for FMLA/CFRA leave.

 Ordinarily, you must request a planned family and medical leave at least 30 days before the leave begins.
 If the need for the leave is not foreseeable, you must request the leave as soon as practicable.
-You should use the School's request form, which is available upon request from Director of Human Resources.
+You should use the school's request form, which is available upon request from Human Resources Manager.
 Failure to comply with this requirement may result in a delay of the start of the leave.